RebinW/Microsoft-SC-300/04-conditional-access/03-non-persistant-browser-sessions.md

 - Configure a CA policy that enforces non-persitant browser sessions for administrators
 - Apply the policy only when administrators access Microsoft 365 from outside the trusted network
 - Understand how CA session controls provides more granular control than tenant-wide "Keep me signed in" setting
+- Test and verify the CA policy using the What-if tool in Entra ID

 ## Environment
 - Identity Provider: Entra ID